 Medical Sciences Skills Training Committee

 This committee meets once a term to discuss the training provision by the Medical Sciences Division and is chaired by David Hyland.
 Bashir Ahmed and Ilenia Salaris sit on this committee on behalf of OxRSS.

 Mathematical, Physical and Life Sciences Divisional Board (MPLS Board)

 The Board is the highest level group meeting within the MPLS Division.
 It is chaired by Professor Donal Bradley (Head of MPLS), and Ed Darnbrough (OxRSS MPLS Materials Science rep) has been co-opted to the Board to represent researchers.

 This committee aims to take strategic oversight of the research, knowledge exchange and innovation in the Humanities Division, and to facilitate and promote its development.
 Robin Meyer (OxRSS Secretary & Faculty of Linguistics, Philology and Phonetics) has been co-opted to this Committee.

 National committees on which OxRSS have representation:

 UK Research Staff Association (UKRSA)

 UKRSA, in association with Vitae, aims to provide a collective voice for research staff across the UK, through building researcher communities and influencing policy.
 Our Vision at UKRSA: A fulfilling career for every researcher UKRSA Mission: Empower research staff to take control of their careers and contribute to policy.
-Anjali Shah (Med Sci rep) is a member of the UKRSA committee with a specific remit on the impact of Brexit on research in the UK, and the Concordat to support the Career Development of Researchers.
+Anjali Shah (Med Sci rep) is Co-Chair of the UKRSA committee with a specific remit on the impact of Brexit on research in the UK, and the Concordat to support the Career Development of Researchers.